playcanvas/developer.playcanvas.com/content/en/tutorials/ui-elements-buttons.md

 }, this);
 ```

-There are other events that can be listened such as `mouseenter` and `mouseleave`.
+There are other events that can be listened to such as `mouseenter` and `mouseleave`.
 A full list can be found in the [API documentation][click-event-api].

 These events will only fire if Use Input is enabled on the Element component so make sure that has been ticked in the inspector.